(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

 - Here, Helen “put down” her feelings, focused instead on interpersonal commitment, and she never recontacted this person, though for a time she retained that “Yogurth Beast” cartoon — she later showed it to me.
 He also appeared on the national news a few times, as a fringe New-Age Guru.
 [Return ↩]

 - One way we did this was to go camping.
-On one long trip into the Marble Mountains of Northern California, she spoke with passion about our “primitive” moments together.
+On one long trip into the Marble Mountains of Northern California, Helen spoke with passion about our “primitive” moments together.
 [Return ↩]

 - Her motives for the earlier enthusiasms seem dubious.
-I think in the courting situation she used some tactics learned from her mother — see Phase 1-A. In later years, we camped a few times; I think in all these other cases the social bonding made the effort seem worthwhile to her.
+I think that while courting she used some subtle tactics learned from her mother — see Phase 1-A. In later years, we camped a few times; I think in all these other cases the social bonding made the (often uncomfortable) effort seem worthwhile to her.
 [Return ↩]

 - A standard mantra of Helen’s was “Character is fate” — a revealing comment about what people can (or maybe can’t) do about what may befall them — and she clearly had a sense of what her own character should be.
 [Return ↩]

-- They had no time to research Igbo culture, but stopping enroute in Helen’s hometown Harrisburg, Helen’s grandmother, who everyone regarded (with good reason) as a warm-heart-saint, smiled in meeting Dick and gave him sage advice: “Be sure to stay away from the Blacks!”
+- We had no time to research Igbo culture, but stopping enroute in Helen’s hometown Harrisburg, Helen’s grandmother, who everyone regarded (with good reason) as a warm-heart-saint, smiled in meeting Dick and gave him her good-sage advice: “Be sure to stay away from the Blacks!”
 [Return ↩]

 - At one point in our social lives there, she began finishing my sentences when I lost words.
 [Return ↩]